Simple Graduation Banner DIY

 Open Design Space, I saved the cut files for the cake topper and the banner for you here, and customize your cut sizes, and send it to cut.

 Print photos of your graduate on their first day of school and their senior year.
 I cut mine into star shapes.
 Next, I ran all the text and photos through my Xyron Creative Station, and stuck them to a banner flag.

 Finally, I threaded gold Baker’s Twine from Target through each star on the banner and it was ready to hang!

-This was a 10 minute project that adds so much to a party!
 Be sure to head over to the Cricut Blog to see how I made the cake topper too!